 BEng (Hons) in Engineering (Common Entry)

-This four-year honours degree in Engineering trains students for entry into Engineering practice and industry.
+This four-year honours degree in Engineering educates students for entry into Engineering practice and industry.
 Students entering the programme study a range of topics in the common entry first year before selecting their preferred option of Civil, Mechanical or Electronic / Electrical Engineering.
-Engineers design , develop and ensure the smooth operation of the systems, processes and infrastructure which power, enable and house modern life.
+Engineers design, develop and ensure the smooth operation of the systems, processes and infrastructure which power, enable and house modern life.

-In year 1 topics such as computing, mathematics, mechanics and materials will be covered as well as a number of introductory modules such as Introduction to Engineering.
+In year 1, broad engineering modules such as computing, CAD, mathematics, mechanics and materials will be covered as well as a number of practical engineering modules to give a flavour of each discipline.

 Honours Degree in Mechanical Engineering